Analysis | Trailing in the polls, Trump inexplicably doubles down on his least popular arguments

 There’s no evidence that even Trump’s base thinks putting the nomination of Judge Amy Coney Barrett over a new stimulus plan makes sense.
 One recent survey showed that even most Republicans think the priority should be reversed.
 But Trump would apparently rather have a clear, Trump-centric win than accomplish something for which he’d need to share credit or which would annoy Sean Hannity.

 It’s important to recognize the extent to which Trump’s view of what America wants is driven by what he sees on television and Twitter.
-A good encapsulation of that myopia came in another tweet Trump sent Tuesday, one which read simply: “REPEAL SECTION 230!!!”
+A good encapsulation of that myopia came in another tweet Trump sent Tuesday, one that read simply: “REPEAL SECTION 230!!!”

 To an average American, this is indecipherable, a seeming riddle.
-To tuned-in Republicans, though, it unfolds into a complex if unoriginal argument: Because Twitter blocked a Trump tweet offering misinformation about the coronavirus, he is calling for action to prevent social media companies from blocking toxic behavior or false claims — specifically by repealing a part of a particular law that a number of conservatives have erroneously argued enables those companies to take those actions.
+To tuned-in Republicans, though, it unfolds into a complex if unoriginal argument: Because Twitter blocked a Trump tweet offering misinformation about the coronavirus, he is calling for action to prevent social media companies from blocking toxic behavior or false claims — specifically by repealing part of a particular law that a number of conservatives have erroneously argued enables those companies to take those actions.

 What percentage of his audience could unpack that?
 What percentage even of the base on which he’s so focused?
 What portion of that group is going to see the tweet and be newly inspired to cast a vote for the president to have a second term?

 Trump’s apparent focus on prioritizing smiles on Fox News and thumbs-up emoji in his Twitter mentions over winning votes appears to be growing.
 His insistence on checking himself out of the hospital to present an “I beat the coronavirus and so can you” argument will mostly serve to reinforce the broad opinion among the public that he hasn’t taken the pandemic seriously enough.
-It also has the effect of making sure that people remain hyperfocused on the pandemic, an issue that has done untold damage to Trump politically if not literally.
+It also has the effect of making sure that people remain hyper-focused on the pandemic, an issue that has done untold damage to Trump politically if not literally.

-But the breadth of the president’s self-defeating approach to the moment is perhaps captured best in how wildly he misread or ignored the effect of his tweets about the Democratic proposal.
-He rejected the stimulus bill, telling Americans that he was personally deciding against sending them more money and asking that they instead just sort of take his word that the economy was doing well.
+But the president’s self-defeating approach to the moment is perhaps captured best in how wildly he misread or ignored the effect of his tweets about the Democratic proposal.
+He rejected the stimulus bill, telling Americans that he was personally deciding against sending them more money and asking that they instead just sort of take his word that the economy is doing well.
 After all, look at how well the stock markets are doing!

 Here’s what the Dow Jones industrial average did right after Trump’s tweets.

 Investors understood the damage Trump was doing, even if Trump didn’t. (“Nobody gets it,” one executive on Wall Street told CNBC’s Brian Schwartz.)
-But Hannity, one assumes, will offer Trump his congratulations on another masterstroke, another devastating owning of the libs.
+But Hannity, one assumes, will offer the president his congratulations on another masterstroke, another devastating owning of the libs.